Built In Types: Enum Class

 .

-Enum classes support multiple inheritance as long as there is no ambiguity in the names of the constants, and that each enum class uses the same base type:
+Enum classes support multiple inheritance as long as there is no ambiguity in value names, and that each enum class uses the same base type:

 Box<int> Age = new Box(42);